 RT_HARDCUTTIME=7900.0 RPM ( Hard Cut )

-But before I could do some real damage to the car, there was one more test I wanted to do to make sure everything was going to be as safe as I could make it.
+Remember this is all test data that I’ve “captured” or “sniffed” when Easimap was communicating with the cars ECU.
+To this point none of my code is sending anything to the car.
+So, before I could do some real damage to the car and send my own data to the ECU, there was one more test I wanted to do to make sure everything was going to be as safe as I could make it.
 I wanted to connect up a Logic Analyser to the CAN bus so I could make sure the communications were working as expected…